xiaochou12138/Joint-Recognition-of-Seismic-Horizon-and-Fault-Based-on-DINOv2-Foundation-Model-Fine-Tuning/README.md

 Download Datasets
 Before running the code, you need to download the datasets.
-Please download the data from [Insert Link Here] and place it in the data/ folder.
+Please download the data from (https://drive.google.com/drive/folders/1gKgE0lJfkmGsF433mj0jMVanPNZjeJKP?usp=drive_link) and place it in the data/ folder.

 Run the Code
 You can run the following scripts for training, evaluation, and visualization: